Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 The Azure DevOps makes it easier to organize the servers for deploying the applications.
 A deployment group is a collection of machines with a deployment agent on each of them.
 Each of the  machine interacts with the Azure DevOps to coordinate deployment of the app.

+ > Since there is no configuration change required for the build pipeline, the build will be triggered automatically after the project is provisioned.

 1. From the pipelines, select the [**Deployment Groups**](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"} option.
 Click on the **Add deployment group** button to configure.

    ![Deployment group](images/deploymentgroup.png)